13 West Street

-13 West Street is a 1962 American neo-noir crime film directed by Philip Leacock and starring Alan Ladd and Rod Steiger, whose own production company produced the film.
+13 West Street is a 1962 American neo-noir crime film directed by Philip Leacock and starring Alan Ladd and Rod Steiger: Ladd's own production company produced the film.
 It is based on the 1957 novel The Tiger Among Us by Leigh Brackett, who called the film "very, very dull."

 Plot

 After rocket scientist Walt Sherrill's car runs out of gas on a deserted city street, he is assaulted and viciously beaten up by the occupants of a speeding car, a group of well-dressed young men.
 Sherill becomes frustrated when the police, including investigating officer Sergeant Koleski, seem slow to act and too busy to find the culprits, so Sherill pursues them himself.

 The quest becomes an obsession for Sherrill, threatening his job and marriage.
 He purchases a gun and shoots tin cans as targets.
 His wife Tracey becomes afraid of what Sherrill is becoming and what the gang might do to him.
 One of the gang members throws a ball bearing ball through the Sherrills' window as a threat.

 One night, Sherill spots a convertible that resembles one belonging to his assailants and tails it at high speed.
 The driver is a frightened teenage girl who calls the police, and Sherill spends an uncomfortable night in jail before Koleski has him released.

 Sherill hires Finney, a private investigator, whose work leads him to Chuck Landry, the gang's leader.
 Sherill's nonstop search for revenge causes one member of the gang to commit suicide.
 Finney tails Landry at high speed on a winding road but his car plunges down a ravine and he is killed.
 Landry then goes to Sherill's home, where he menaces Tracey and plans to shoot Sherill when he returns home.
 Landry escapes from the police but Sherill takes his address from his abandoned car and is waiting there when Landry arrives.
 Sherrill beats him savagely with his cane.
 On the verge of killing him by drowning in the Landry family's swimming pool, Sherill finally relents, handing Landry to Koleski to be placed under arrest.